Tr1pl3x/bot-Alfred/README.md

 # DISCORD-BOT-ALFRED
+~ An experimental and work-in-progress Discord bot ~ <br>
 Alfred is very much like from Batman.
-He welcomes the incoming users with a meaningful message ~ First time coding a discord bot.
-Pretty exciting!
+He welcomes the incoming users with a meaningful message. <br>
+This is my first time coding a discord bot and first time creating my personal github project.

 ## Current features:
 #### Chat